This analysis will give you the key to empowering positive thinking and action. It shows that you don’t need religion for moral thinking and behavior.

 Don’t formulate a rebuttal while you listen.
 Listen first before you think about what you are going to say.
 When you pause and listen, it will often change your response.
 We encourage you to do your own analysis of the four agreements.
 If you do, you’ll see how they fit together as a whole.

 4) Integrity in Word and Deed

-The last agreement is always do your best.
+The last agreement is always to do your best.
 Your best is a continual decision.
 Things can change from moment to moment.
-It will be different when you are healthy as opposed to sick.
+It will be different when you are healthy, as opposed to sick.
 Under any circumstance, do your best, and you will avoid self-judgment, self-abuse, and regret.

 Doing your best means following through.
 Be wise and don’t over-promise.
 Remember to be impeccable with your word.
 Remind yourself that perfection is an elusive goal.
-It is possible it is only temporary.
+It may be only temporary.
 So, doing your best has more to do with intent and effort, not results.
 Give your best effort.
 Be diligent with your time.
 Avoid “what ifs” and self-judgment.

 We hope this analysis of the four agreements will help you in your personal development.
 These agreements will change your attitude about life.
 They give you perspective in this ever-changing world.
-And provide guidance for you to be a better person, without the baggage of adopting any dogma or doctrine.
-Four simple things to keep in mind.
-Namaste.
+These agreements can help you be a better person, without the baggage of adopting any dogma or doctrine—four simple things to keep in mind.